trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 Because Smart Rollup nodes behave in a deterministic manner, their states should all be the same if they have processed the same inbox messages with the same kernel starting from the same origination level.
 This state is referred to as the "state of the rollup."

+Any time after each commitment period, Smart Rollup nodes in operator mode or maintenance mode publish a hash of their state to layer 1 as part of its commitment.
+Each commitment builds on the previous commitment, and so on, back to the genesis commitment from when the Smart Rollup was originated.
+The protocol locks 10,000 tez as a bond from the operator of each node that posts commitments.

 At the end of a commitment period, the next commitment period starts.

-Any time after each commitment period, at least one rollup node must publish a hash of its state to layer 1, which is called its _commitment_.
-Each commitment builds on the previous commitment, and so on, back to the genesis commitment from when the Smart Rollup was originated.

-Nodes must stake 10,000 tez along with their commitments.
-When nodes make identical commitments, their stakes are combined into a single stake for the commitment.

 ### Refutation periods